Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

     #!/bin/bash
     sbatch src/slurm/prepare_genome_build.slurm
     ```
-    If needed, the user should chage the values of `genome_fasta`,`snp_file`,`python_script` and `out_dir` in the slurm script.
+    If needed, the user should change the values of `genome_fasta`,`snp_file`,`python_script` and `out_dir` in the slurm script.

 ---

-Althernatively, prebilt genome indexes can be downloded from the [Hisat2 downloads](http://daehwankimlab.github.io/hisat2/download/).
-For this purpose we can use the SNP-aware or SNP and transcript aware genome indexes of the GRCm38 or mm10 reference genome.
+Alternatively, prebuilt genome indexes can be downloaded from the [Hisat2 downloads](http://daehwankimlab.github.io/hisat2/download/).
+For this purpose, we can use the SNP-aware or SNP and transcript-aware genome indexes of the GRCm38 or mm10 reference genome.

 ```bash
 #!/bin/bash